AOP-PHP/AOP/doc/Contents/chapter2.md

 getTriggeringPropertyName returns the name of the property of the triggered joinpoin.
 If the joinpoint was triggered by a method operation, will raise an error.

+### getAssignedValue ###

+getAssignedValue returns the value assigned to the property of the triggered joinpoint.
+If the joinpoint was triggered by a method operation, will raise an error.
+If the joinpoint was triggered by a read operation, will also raise an error.

 ## Pointcuts syntax ##

 ### Basics ###